-Fiber – 2.5 g.
-A good amount of fibers in this vegetable.
+- Fiber – 2.5 g.
+A good amount of fiber in this vegetable.
 The fibers contribute to healthier digestion and regular bowel emptying.

-Sugar – 5.6 g.
-Swede may be a vegetable, but it has a high amount of sugar and this is normal for some fresh produce.
-But, this amount is too high for the guinea pigs, because they can’t digest sugars well.
+- Sugar – 5.6 g.
+This amount is too high for the guinea pigs because they can’t digest sugars well.

-Fat – 0.2g.
-Rutabaga is low in fat and this is another proof that your guinea pig will keep a healthy weight, and also a healthy cardiovascular system (excess fats can damage the health of the blood vessels).
+- Fat – 0.2g.
+Rutabaga is low in fat and this is another proof that your guinea pig will keep a healthy weight, and also a healthy cardiovascular system.

-Vitamin B6 – 5%.
-This vitamin reduces stress, helps to with better sleep, and boosts the production of serotonin (hormone for happiness).
+- Vitamin B6 – 5%.
+This vitamin reduces stress, helps with better sleep, and boosts the production of serotonin (hormone for happiness).

-Iron – 3%.
+- Iron – 3%.
 Iron is one of the most vital minerals.
-Its role is to remove fatigue, to give energy and boost the immunity to fight off anemia.
+Its role is to remove fatigue, give energy and boost the immunity to fight off anemia.

-Magnesium – 6%.
-Magnesium prevents diabetes, heart problems, and it helps to make the bones stronger too.
+- Magnesium – 6%.
+Magnesium prevents diabetes and heart problems.
+It helps to make the bones stronger too.

-Potassium – 10%.
-This nutrient lowers the high blood pressure, keeps the density of the bone tissues, lowers the risks of getting a stroke, protects against loss of the muscle mass.
+- Potassium – 10%.
+This nutrient lowers the high blood pressure, keeps the density of the bone tissues, lowers the risks of getting a stroke, and protects against loss of muscle mass.

-Manganese – 9%.
+- Manganese – 9%.
 This antioxidant is one of the strongest.
-It reduces the risk of almost all diseases, lessens the inflammations, and regulates the blood sugar as well.
+It reduces the risk of almost all diseases, lessens inflammations, and regulates blood sugar.

-Kidney problems and gasses – the swede in excess can cause serious health problems for the guinea pig.
-For example, there is more risk of kidney stones formation due to oxalic acid.
-This acid is found in many plants and humans can eliminate it through the urine or stool.
-But, for your guinea pigs, this means more gasses or even kidney stones.
-The oxalic acid binds together with the calcium in foods, and this increases the health risks.
+- Kidney problems and gasses – Swede, in excess, can cause serious health problems for the guinea pig.
+There is more risk of kidney stone formation due to oxalic acid.
+Oxalic acid binds together with calcium in foods, and this increases health risks.

-Urinary problems – swede also has calcium, the mineral that is not good for guinea pigs.
-Only for a brief period of time, the calcium is good for them – when they are young and growing.
-Calcium in excess increases the risk of kidney and bladder stones, painful urinating, infections and even bloody urine.
-The worst case scenario is renal failure (when the kidneys stop working).
+- Urinary problems – Swede has calcium.
+Calcium, in excess, increases the risk of kidney and bladder stones, painful urinating, infections, and even bloody urine.
+The worst-case scenario is renal failure when the kidneys stop working.

-Bad digestion – the sugar in this veggie can affect the gut health in cavies.
-Since sugar isn’t well digested by the guinea pigs, it can cause painful digesting, gasses and flatulence, or loose stool and cramps.
+- Bad digestion – The sugar in this veggie can affect the gut health of cavies.
+Since sugar isn’t well digested by the guinea pigs, it can cause painful digestion, gasses and flatulence, or loose stool and cramps.

 Quick Facts About Swede

-The leaves of this veggie are used the same way as we use the spinach, and the root is cooked similar to potatoes (roasted or mashed).
+- The leaves of this veggie are used the same way as we use spinach, and the root is cooked similarly to potatoes.

-The most popular varieties of swede are American purple top, Laurentian, heirloom, gourmet, Marian, and Joan.
+- The most popular varieties of swede are American purple top, Laurentian, heirloom, and gourmet.